ianl-terawe/academy/hpc/throughput/prelims.md

 - IT - High-level, conceptual understandings of cloud computing and workload management comprise the IT-related prerequisites.
 Pivotal to the current module is use of a workload manager.
 - HPC - At a conceptual level, an understanding of High Performance Computing would be beneficial.
 This module places emphasis on maximizing the throughput of HPC applications.

 HPC tends to be less accessible than many subjects.
-However, by completing this and other two modules, the learner will be exposed to the key concepts.
+However, by completing this and other two modules, the learner will be exposed to key concepts.

 ## Problem Statement